jnidzwetzki/bboxdb/doc/network.md

 #### Response body
-The result could be currently the response types 0x00, 0x02, 0x03 and 0x05.
-The result types 0x02, 0x03 indicate an error.
-The result type 0x00 means, that the query is processed successfully, but no matching tuple was found.
+The result could be currently the response types 0x01, 0x02, 0x05 and 0x06.
+The result type 0x02 indicates an error.
+The result type 0x01 means, that the query is processed successfully, but no matching tuple was found.
 The result type 0x05 indicates that one tuple is found.

 ### Bounding-Box-Query
 This query asks for all tuples, that are covered by the bounding box.